awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-template.md

    + The JSON structure of the approval rule template\.
 This structure can include requirements for destination references, which are the destination branches for pull requests for which the approval rule is applied, and approval pool members, who are users whose approvals count toward the number of required approvals\.

    When creating the content of the approval rule, you can specify approvers in an approval pool in one of two ways:
-   + **CodeCommitApprovers**: This option only requires an AWS account and a resource\.
+   + **CodeCommitApprovers**: This option only requires an Amazon Web Services account and a resource\.
 It can be used for both IAM users and federated access users whose name matches the provided resource name\.
 This is a very powerful option that offers a great deal of flexibility\.
 For example, if you specify the AWS account 123456789012 and **Mary\_Major**, all of the following are counted as approvals coming from that user:
      + An IAM user in the account \(`arn:aws:iam::123456789012:user/Mary_Major`\)
      + A federated user identified in IAM as Mary\_Major \(`arn:aws:sts::123456789012:federated-user/Mary_Major`\)